About Madagascar Mobile Library

-The mobile library program partners with existing NGOs and change makers to support the establishment of libraries as engines of sustainable development and social change.
-We believe that education is a powerful tool, and provides opportunities that can improve the quality of life.
-Together, we find locally relevant solutions, often built on hybrid models, that mix local traditions with modern best practices.
-We focus on education, seed sharing and community guidance.
-This multifaceted approach provides opportunities to improve literacy, community health, sustainable livelihoods and environmental conservation.
+We are the first traveling mobile library program established in Madagascar.
+We partner with NGOs, change makers and communities to support the establishment of libraries as engines of sustainable development and social change.
+We focus book sharing and education, culinary mushroom growing, re-greening programs and community guidance.
+This approach provides opportunities to improve literacy, community health, sustainable livelihoods and environmental conservation.

 The Madagascar Mobile Library is an innovative project that travels to rural areas across Madagascar.
 The village visitations bring fun and learning together for both adults and children who otherwise wouldn’t have the opportunity to learn through books, literacy materials and workshops.